csiro/orientation-uv-rppg/README.md

 <h2>:scroll: Citation</h2>

-If you find this [paper](https://arxiv.org/abs/2404.09378) useful please cite our work.
+If you find this useful please cite our [work](https://arxiv.org/abs/2404.09378).

 ```
 @inproceedings{cantrill2024orientationconditionedfacialtexturemapping,